 This REV Grant is designed to bring private capital investment and redevelopment into a nonresidential project site.
 Utilizing a "base year" assessed taxable property value (from the Property Appraiser's database) for the project, a certain percentage of the city's incremental increase in ad valorem taxes on real and/or tangible personal property paid by the project above the base year amount is available as a REV grant to the developer.
-If a project's proposed private capital investment exceeds \$100 Million, it need only meet the minimum eligibility criteria discussed in the City's Public Investment Policyprevious section to qualify for the maximum investment outlined above.
+If a project's proposed private capital investment exceeds \$100 Million, it need only meet the minimum eligibility criteria discussed in the City's Public Investment Policy.
 This is paid annually to the developer AFTER construction of the project that creates the "increment."
 There are typically no restrictions on the use of funds.